MicrosoftDocs/appcenter-docs/docs/sdk/push/react-native-ios.md

 2. Add the `AppCenterAppDelegateForwarderEnabled` key, and set the value to `0`.
 This disables application delegate forwarding for all App Center services.
 3. Implement the callbacks to register push notifications

-    You must then add `@import AppCenterPush` and `@import AppCenterReactNativeShared` if they are not already added.
+    You must then add `@import AppCenterPush` and `@import AppCenterReactNativeShared` if they're not already added.
 Then implement the `application:didRegisterForRemoteNotificationsWithDeviceToken:` and `application:didFailToRegisterForRemoteNotificationsWithError:` callbacks in your **AppDelegate** to register for Push notifications.

     ```objc
     @import AppCenterPush;